Shinenite/playground/content/musings/my instagram vibes.md

 Anyways, of all the social media I’ve ever used, I find that instagram is the one I am always SO conflicted about.
 Why?
 Well, because in some ways I like it, but in others it just makes me feel like crawling out of my skin.

-Will this be a topic I touch upon in the [[avoidance journey]] ?? maybe.
+Will this be a topic I touch upon in the [[avoidance journey – the intro]] ?? maybe.
 We’ll see.

 # _history_ of the vibes